aerobless/StrangeDungeonVR/docs/index.md

 ### 0.2 (next release)
 * ...
+* Fixed various nasty bugs :D
+* Added statistics panel to graveyard.
+Now you can see how many enemies you've killed, how many coins you collected and so on
 * Loot is now managed via a central LootManager.
 There's currently a 25% chance for a soul shard to spawn from a small loot bundle.
 * Soul Shards now vibrate when in range for activation.
 * Added consumable system.
 Consumables can now be added to the game.
 The first consumable is the soul shard/effect.